-Checking three credit reports may sound like pain, but you can turn it into a strategic advantage.
+Checking three credit reports may sound like a pain, but you can turn it into a strategic advantage.

 Good credit is a combination of a clean credit report and a high credit score.
 But it’s a little more complicated than that.
 Every consumer actually has three credit reports and many, many credit scores.
-So, how are you supposed to know which reports matter and which scores to follow?
+So, how are you supposed to know which reports matters and which scores to follow?

 What are the three credit bureaus?

 There are three credit agencies – also called credit bureaus or credit reporting agencies (CRAs) – in the U.S.

 Each bureau maintains their own private version of your consumer credit report.
 So, you have an Experian credit report, one from Equifax and one from TransUnion.

 The reports basically all say the same thing.
 A federal consumer rights act known as the Fair Credit Reporting Act controls what the reports can say.
 But the three credit agencies have creative license to present the information in different ways.

 Trick question.
 There are not three credit scores.
 In fact, there are many, many more than that.